arno1da/node_oracle_wrappers/README.md

 #### Methods

 ```
-# Will connect, query and release
+# Will connect, query and release.
+Note params are optional.
 oracleWrappers.getData(credentials, query, params)

-# Will connect, execute, commit and release
+# Will connect, execute, commit and release.
+Note params are optional.
 oracleWrappers.executeStatement(credentials, statement, params)
 ```